-Although the original set up and infrastructure comprised of an operator desk, a full car and three screens, many of its components are new.
-The new simulator offers more visual display channels, along with higher fidelity graphic resolution, component modeling and steering feedback.
+Although the original set up and infrastructure comprised of an operator desk, a full car, and three screens, many of its components are new.
+The new simulator offers more visual display channels, along with higher fidelity graphics resolution, component modeling, and steering feedback.
 The software also contains an autonomous mode that can be engaged and disengaged during its use.
-Another enhancement includes spatialized audio that provides more realistic engine, transmission, wind and tire noises confined to specific locations or objects.
+Another enhancement includes spatialized audio that provides a more realistic engine, transmission, wind and tire noises confined to specific locations or objects.

 Sandra Winter, a research assistant professor in the Department of Occupational Therapy, is a member of the interdisciplinary group associated with the driving simulator.
 “Driving simulation opens up opportunities to evaluate the driving of persons with medical conditions in a safe environment, and afford opportunities for training or intervention,” she said.
 “In the future, the use of autonomous or connected vehicles has the potential to open new avenues of mobility for persons who have difficulty driving or may not be able to drive, and we hope that UF can continue to build its national and international reputation in driving simulation research”.